Battle of Cao Bằng (1979): Order of battle

 According to Edward C. O'Dowd, the Chinese invasion in Cao Bằng Province was conducted by elements of five armies, spearheaded by the PLA 41st and 42nd Armies from the Guangzhou Military Region and supported by the 50th Army from the Chengdu Military Region, and the 12th and 20th Armies from the Nanjing Military Region.
 The number of troops probably totaled over 200,000 men, assembling in springboards around Jingxi and Longzhou Counties, Guangxi Province.
 However, Xiaoming Zhang has given much lower figures of Chinese strength in this front, claiming that the 129th Division of the 43rd Army was the only additional unit besides the leading 41st and 42nd Armies.
 In contrast, O'Dowd includes this division in the Chinese order of battle in Lạng Sơn.
+Fire support for the Chinese Eastern Wing was provided by the 1st Artillery and the 70th Anti-Aircraft Divisions.

 Facing them were elements of the VPA 346th Division, which had been converted from an economic construction unit into a combat unit since April 1978, consisting of three infantry and one artillery regiments.
 Its 246th Regiment was stationed at Sóc Giang northwest of Cao Bằng, while the sister 677th Regiment was tasked with defending the Trà Lĩnh area.
 The remaining infantry regiment, the 851st, had its initial role of a reserve unit.
 Fire support was provided by the 188th Artillery Regiment, which took its positions along the area between Lũng Lợi and Phù Ngọc.
-The division was assisted by the independent 31st Regiment positioned at Phục Hòa, the 567th at Trùng Khánh, the 576th at Trà Lĩnh, and a force of 15,000 paramilitaries, including one public security regiment, five local force battalions, and a series of 11 public security stations.
+The division was assisted by three independent regiments: the 31st positioned at Phục Hòa, the 567th at Trùng Khánh, the 576th at Trà Lĩnh.
+Complementing these were 3,000-troop local forces: 2,000 in five independent battalions of the border counties and one special operations battalion, and 1,000 at about a dozen border stations of the Armed Police.
+The combined total was ~15,000 troops.
 The defense at the township of Cao Bằng itself was undertaken by the VPA 481st Regiment.

+Different from Zhang, Vietnamese sources recorded three independent regiments in Cao Bằng front were: the 567th and 852nd of Cao Bằng province, and the 183rd of Hải Hưng province.
+There is no appearance of the 31st, 576th or 481st Regiments.